PFOS and Propylene Glycol

 Monday to Friday 8:30 am to 4:30 pm

-The City of Hamilton investigated concerns about:
+The City of Hamilton investigated the area near John C. Munro Airport for concerns about:

 - Perfluorooctanesulfonic acid, also known as PFOS; and